yarri/LinkFinder/README.md

 LinkFinder
 ==========

 LinkFinder is a PHP class.
-In a plain text document the LinkFinder searches for URLs and e-mail addresses and makes them clickable.
+In a plain text document the LinkFinder searches for URLs and email addresses and makes them clickable.

     $text = '
      Welcome at www.example.com!